adamsmd/emacs-preload/README.md

 ### Why isn't this project updated frequently?

-Unfortunately, my time for side projects like this is very limited.
+My time for side projects like this is very limited.
+However, I use `emacs-preload` on a daily basis, so I do fix things when they break.

 That said, if an enterprising developer wants to take on maintenance or further development, I would be happy to accept pull requests.